top of page

 霊道_edited.png

-Japanese Style Direct Moxibustion "Tonetsu Kyu", heat penetrating moxibustion using fine grade handmade moxa.
+Japanese Direct Moxibustion "Tonetsu Kyu", heat penetrating moxibustion using fine grade handmade moxa.

 透熱灸.jpg